scikit-learn-contrib/MAPIE/README.rst

 🔍  References
 ==============

-MAPIE methods belong to the field of conformal inference.

 [1] Vovk, Vladimir, Alexander Gammerman, and Glenn Shafer.
 Algorithmic Learning in a Random World.
 Springer Nature, 2022.